SUNRUSE-Junk-Drawer/HAgAl/readme.md

 - The *prompt* and *command* are compared to ensure that they match.
 - An *event* is generated from the combination of the *prompt* and *command*.

+## Usage

+The NPM package "hagal" is a collection of modules which can be taken and used individually, to assemble plugins or applications.
+In this way, the internal file structure of the package is considered its API; changes to the file structure will be considered breaking and require a new major version.

+Additionally, many of the plugins included, while themselves small, require external dependencies to use.
+These have been listed as NPM peer dependencies.

+### hagal/*.d.ts

+Any *.d.ts files without accompanying *.js files are Typescript type definitions without any associated runtime code.

+### hagal/FilePluginFactory

+This is a simple persistence plugin which reads/writes the latest state as a file, overwriting it every time it changes.

+#### Additional Dependencies

+- mkdirp

 ## License

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fjameswilddev%2FHAgAl.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fjameswilddev%2FHAgAl?ref=badge_large)